 ASEPTIC BOXES & PAPER CARTONS: Soup, milk, broth, orange juice, soy milk, etc. Discard plastic caps.
 Do not remove spouts.
 Flatten

-THESE #1- #5 PLASTIC CONTAINERS: Food, beverage, deli, ice cream, yogurt, cottage cheese, bakery, medicine and pill and kitty litter containers, brown beverage bottles, frozen food containers/trays.
+#1- #5 PLASTIC CONTAINERS: Food, beverage, deli, ice cream, yogurt, cottage cheese, bakery, medicine/pill bottles, kitty litter buckets, brown beverage bottles, frozen food containers/trays.

-#3 - #5 PLASTICS: Flower pots or trays, clear/rigid clam shell packaging, 5 gal. pails, small toys.
-Must fit into bin.
+#3 - #5 PLASTICS: Flower pots or trays, clear/rigid clam shell packaging, 5 gallon pails, small toys.
+Must fit in bin.

 DO NOT LEAVE THE FOLLOWING #3 - #5 PLASTICS AT THE CURB:

-...They may be taken to the landfill for Recycling.
+...They may be taken to the Solid Waste Department for recycling.

 do not put into recycling bins